 Jade- Nephrite and jade Identification

-• Washington: Beach-worn nephrite can be found along the Pacific shoreline.
+• Washington: Beach-worn nephrite may be found along the Pacific coast.

 • California: In addition to beach-worn nephrite, California has inland deposits.

-• Wyoming: Known for significant nephrite jade deposits, it's also the official state mineral.
+• Wyoming: Known for significant nephrite jade deposits.

-• San Benito County, California: Clear Creek deposit at Idria Peak is a notable location.
+• San Benito County, California: Clear Creek area near Idria Peak.

 McVay Rock State Recreation Site - Oregon Coast